salirezav/USDA-Vision-Cameras/docs/api/CAMERA_CONFIG_API.md

 This guide explains how to configure camera settings via API endpoints, including all the advanced settings from your config.json.

+> **Note**: This document is part of the comprehensive [USDA Vision Camera System API Documentation](../API_DOCUMENTATION.md).
+For complete API reference, see the main documentation.

 ## 📋 Configuration Categories

 ### ✅ **Real-time Configurable (No Restart Required)**